-- Severe skin reactions: Taking ZYBAN may cause serious skin reactions.
-This includes Stevens-Johnson Syndrome, acute generalised exanthematous pustulosis, and erythema multiforme.
-Stop taking ZYBAN and contact your healthcare professional immediately if you experience:
+Stop taking ZYBAN and contact your healthcare professional immediately if you experience these symptoms.

-- severe skin rash;

-- peeling of the skin;

-- blisters around the mouth, eyes or genitals;

-- itching:

-- chest pain;

-- swelling;

-- shortness of breath;

-- body aches;

-- fever.

 - Systemic lupus erythematosus (SLE) and cutaneous lupus erythematosus (CLE): ZYBAN has been associated with new or worsening symptoms in patients susceptible to SLE and CLE.
 These are autoimmune diseases where your body's immune system attacks your own tissues and organs.
-Talk to your healthcare professional right away if you have blotchy rashes mainly on the face, fatigue, joint pain, swelling in the joints, muscle pain, rash, swelling, fever, nausea, or loss of appetite.
+Talk to your healthcare professional right away if you have blotchy rashes mainly on the face, fatigue, joint pain, swelling in the joints, muscle pain, rash, swelling, fever, nausea, or loss of appetite. - Angle-closure glaucoma (eye pain caused by increased pressure in the eyes): ZYBAN can cause an acute attack of glaucoma.

-- Severe allergic reactions:

-- ZYBAN XL may cause an allergic reaction.
-Symptoms may include skin rash, hives, swelling of the face or throat, muscle pain, joint pain, difficulty breathing, severe skin reactions, chest pain, or fever.

-- If you have an allergic reaction while taking ZYBAN XL, your symptoms may not go away even after you stop taking it.

-- Angle-closure glaucoma (eye pain caused by increased pressure in the eyes): ZYBAN can cause an acute attack of glaucoma.
 Having your eyes examined before you take ZYBAN could help identify if you are at risk of having angle-closure glaucoma.
 Get immediate medical help if you experience:

 - eye pain;

 - changes in vision;

 - swelling or redness in or around the eye.

 - Brugada syndrome (serious heart problem): ZYBAN may reveal a hidden heart problem you did not know you had, a problem called Brugada syndrome.
 Brugada syndrome can be serious and cause sudden death.
 Get immediate medical help if you experience fainting, dizziness, heart palpitations or abnormal heartbeat while taking ZYBAN.